 Shareholder activism is a global phenomenon that is effecting change to the corporate landscape and grabbing headlines not only in North America but also in Europe, Australia and Asia.
-Although shareholder activism is still most prevalent in North America, and particularly in the United States, activism campaigns directed at non-US companies continue to make up a large share of global activism.
-This movement is being driven by, among other things, a search by hedge funds for new investment opportunities and a cultural shift towards increased shareholder engagement in Europe, Australia and Asia.
+Although shareholder activism is still most prevalent in North America, and particularly in the United States, activism campaigns directed at non-US companies now represent approximately half of global activism activity.
+This movement is being driven by, among other things, a search by hedge funds for diversified investment opportunities and a cultural shift towards increased shareholder engagement in Europe, Australia and Asia.

 As both shareholder activists and the companies they target have become more geographically diverse, it is increasingly important for legal and corporate practitioners to understand the legal framework and emerging trends of shareholder activism in the various international jurisdictions facing activism.
 The Shareholder Rights and Activism Review is designed as a primer on these aspects of shareholder activism in such jurisdictions.

 My sincere thanks to all of the authors who contributed their expertise, time and labour to this sixth edition of The Shareholder Rights and Activism Review.
 As shareholder activism continues to diversify and increase its global footprint, this review will continue to serve as an invaluable resource for legal and corporate practitioners worldwide.

 Francis J Aquila